Create a Fair and Balanced Premarital Agreement

 Deciding to create a prenuptial agreement is often a difficult decision and should not be entered into lightly.
 For most couples, the time leading up to their wedding is an exciting and joyful time and you may worry that asking for a premarital agreement will negatively affect your relationship.

-We believe that, with our help, drafting a prenuptial agreement can strengthen your relationship and build a strong base for a lasting marriage.
+Donna believes that, with her help, drafting a prenuptial agreement can strengthen your relationship and build a strong base for a lasting marriage.

 Our team at The Family Law Firm of Donna J Smiedt understands the stresses associated with prenups and can walk you through the process.
-We believe that, with our help, drafting a prenuptial agreement can strengthen your relationship and help you and your future spouse build a strong base for a lasting marriage.
-We provide premarital mediation services to help you do so.
-In addition, we can review a prenuptial agreement drafted by another attorney to ensure the document protects your best interests.
+She believes that, with her help, drafting a prenuptial agreement can strengthen your relationship and help you and your future spouse build a strong base for a lasting marriage.
+She provides premarital mediation services to help you do so.
+In addition, she can review a prenuptial agreement drafted by another attorney to ensure the document protects your best interests.

 Get Started Today

 If you are considering a prenup, contact our office online or call (817) 572-9900 to speak with a member of our team today.
-We can also help with post-marital agreements for married couples who wish to rework existing conditions or draft a new document.
+Our office can also help with post-marital agreements for married couples who wish to rework existing conditions or draft a new document.